 - Trumpet Coral

 Because of the more aggressive nature of Frogspawns, Hammer, and Torch corals, it would be best to only have a select few of these.
-In smaller nanos, it is probably best to avoid these corals because of their aggressive nature and their size or consider a Frogspawn/Hammer coral only setup.
+In smaller nanos, it is probably best to avoid these corals because of their aggressive nature and their size, or consider a Frogspawn/Hammer coral only setup. and all Euphillya setup is a great way to mimic an anemone tank look.

 Candy Canes, Acans, and Micro corals, however, are more peaceful.
 Your lighting is going to need to be more intense than with the bullet proof setup, but any reef grade LED should work for an LPS setup.